Deirdre de Bhailís

 Dinny is responsible for local, national and international farmer engagement for the various projects and for keeping abreast of new agriculture and energy schemes, measures, technologies and business opportunities, and introducing them locally where appropriate.

 COMMUNITY ENGAGEMENT AND EVENT COORDINATOR, DINGLE HUB

 Catrióna is engaging with partners, the local community and key audiences to co-develop and facilitate a series of events related to the key Corca Dhuibhne/Dingle Peninsula 2030 projects.
 She is also Project Manager of the Creative Climate Action Project.

 Area Manager, NEWKD

-Séamus is responsible for implementing the SICAP Programme in W Kerry, and is an SEC energy mentor.
-Séamus is a founding member of Transition Kerry, and works collaboratively with communities, business and farming groups, and local state agencies.
-He initiated and coordinated a recent demographic, socio-economic and energy survey throughout the Peninsula.
+Séamus is responsible for implementing the SICAP Programme in W Kerry.
+He is a founding member of Transition Kerry, and works collaboratively with communities, business and farming groups, and local state agencies.
+In 2019/20 he initiated and coordinated a demographic, socio-economic and energy survey throughout the peninsula.

 Dr Clare Watson

 Clare provides advice and support on community engagement issues and strategies, and she helps to develop good communication and collaborative practices across the initiative.
-She is coordinating the production of co-created reflective learning briefs on particular activities, projects or outcomes relating to the work of Dingle Peninsula 2030.
+She is coordinating the production of co-created reflective learning briefs on particular activities, projects or outcomes relating to the work of Corca Dhuibhne/Dingle Peninsula 2030.